 Text by the Architects

-The Silo is part of the transformation of Copenhagen’s Nordhavn (North Harbour) – a vast post-industrial development, currently being transformed into a new city district.
-Designed by Danish architects COBE with clients Klaus Kastbjerg and NRE Denmark, a 17-story former grain silo and the largest industrial building in the area has been transformed into “The Silo”, housing residential apartments and public functions.
+The Silo is part of Copenhagen’s Nordhavn (North Harbour) transformation – a vast post-industrial development currently being transformed into a new city district.
+Designed by Danish architects COBE with clients Klaus Kastbjerg and NRE Denmark, a 17-story former grain silo and the largest industrial building in the area has been transformed into “The Silo,” housing residential apartments and public functions.

-To bring The Silo’s industrial concrete facade up to current standards, the exterior of the existing silo has been recladded, while the interior has been preserved as raw and untouched as possible.
+To bring The Silo’s industrial concrete facade up to current standards, the exterior of the existing silo has been recladded.
+In contrast, the interior has been preserved as raw and untouched as possible.
 An angular faceted exterior facade made of galvanized steel has been installed to serve as a climate shield.
 This has allowed the building’s characteristic slender tall shape to be maintained.